peterarsentev/code_quality_principles/README.md

          return null;
      }

-In this situation, we must check that an element is not null then do an action.
+In this situation, we must check out that the element is not null then do an action.
-I can describe by a template
+I can describe it by a template

     Element el = find(...);
     if (el != null) {
         // do an action with the element.
     }

-Any condition statements decrease readability of you code.
+Any condition statements decrease readability of your code.

-I offer replace such construction check-then-act to two party: check-throw and act.
+I offer replace such check-then-act construction to two party: check-throw and act.

-Let's look how I refactored it.
+Let's look at on how I refactored it.

-Situation with void method.
+First, the situation with a void method.

     public void addUser(User user) {
         if (users.containsKey(user)) {